rachelhyeon/collocation-analysis/collocation_analysis.md

-album *19* which received praise from the critics for its exploration of heartbreak and tragedy, and her subsequent album *21* which contained mega-hits including ”Someone Like You”, “Rolling in the Deep”, and “Set Fire to the Rain”, where she explore themes of heartbreak and depression resulting from her breakups (Morley, 2021; Adele Wiki, 2022).
+album *19* which received praise from the critics for its exploration of heartbreak and tragedy, and her subsequent album *21* which contained mega-hits including ”Someone Like You”, “Rolling in the Deep”, and “Set Fire to the Rain”, where she explores themes of heartbreak and depression resulting from her breakups (Morley, 2021; Adele Wiki, 2022).
 Therefore, we can see her transition from discussing her heartbreak and depression resulting from her breakup in her earlier albums to exploring herself and her